gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 wouldn't mind watching the door?"

 Without waiting, the magician rolled the picture flat on the table and stood a candle beside it.
-He didn't bother with a knife---he just pinched the back of his left hand and jerked.
+He didn't bother with a knife—he just pinched the back of his left hand and jerked.
 Blood welled up where his nails cut his skin.
 "Sh, sh, it's all right," he said softly as the pattern on his jacket jumped around in agitation.